 Once you're logged in, you can configure the tool in Apify Console.

-The tool supports three input methods: Category listing URLs, Product detail URLs, and Keywords search.
+This scraper supports three input methods: Category listing URLs, Product detail URLs, and Keywords search.
+You can only use one input type per run.

 | Input type | What it is | When to use it |